FUNDERS FORUM OVERVIEW

-During the beginning of the Funders Forum meeting the RDA Council and Secretary General provide an update to the funders on the strategy and activities of RDA.
+During the beginning of the Funders Forum meeting the RDA Secretary General provides an update to the funders on the strategy and activities of the RDA.
 This is followed by a closed meeting between funders focusing on different topics and information exchanges, the focus of which is determined by the funders themselves and the co-chairs.
-The co-chairs are Josh Greenburg – Alfred P. Sloan Foundation (US) and Matthew Lucas - Social Sciences and Humanities Research Council (SSHRC - CAN).
+The co-chairs are currently Josh Greenburg – Alfred P. Sloan Foundation (US) and Matthew Lucas - Social Sciences and Humanities Research Council (SSHRC - CAN).
+Beginning in 2022, two meeting formats have been proposed; twice yearly in-person and virtual (hybrid) in conjunction with RDA plenary meetings (in the plenary meeting time zone) and 2-3 yearly shorter virtual meetings in different time zones.
+For details of the structure of the two different meetings, including the areas of interest for discussion in 2022 and 2023 as expressed by the funders, please consult the RDA Funders Forum Overview.

 During three plenary meetings Montreal (Sept 2017), Berlin (March 2018) and Botswana (Nov 2018), the Funders Forum organised a Birds of a Feather (BoF) meeting during the breakout sessions to interact with the RDA community and dialogue with data professionals on various different topics of relevance to them and RDA.
 The objective of these Birds of a Feather sessions in which funders from around the globe bring subjects that they wish to discuss publicly among themselves and on which they want to gather input from the RDA community.